THE PROGRAM

 The activities within the two-week program will be concentrated in Barcelona.

-During the program, the accommodation will be at the VITA STUDENT PEDRALBES residence, located in a privileged neighbourhood setting closely connected with the heart of the city downtown.
+During the program, the accommodation will be at a college residence, located in a privileged campus setting closely connected with the heart of the city downtown.
 During these days, participants will take part in the different research projects, which are held in the research centers distributed around the city.
-All leisure activities during those days also will take place in Barcelona, and the Opening Ceremony will be held at the UNESCO World Heritage Site La Pedrera (Casa Milà), the headquarters of Science Academy - Catalunya La Pedrera Foundation.
+All leisure activities during those days will also take place in Barcelona, and the Opening Ceremony will be held at the UNESCO World Heritage Site La Pedrera (Casa Milà), the headquarters of Science Academy - Catalunya La Pedrera Foundation.

 Our participants will also have the opportunity to enjoy the BIYSCience Sessions, scientific dissemination lectures, and debates; as well as making the final presentation of their project’s results before the Closing Ceremony on the last day of the campus, when families and researchers are invited to attend.